thegetty/artistryinbronze/content/the-hellenistic-east/22-Lindstroem.md

 ## Discovery in 1935 in Ancient Elymais

 The portrait head of a Hellenistic ruler ([fig. 22.1](#22.1)) was discovered more than eighty years ago in Kal-e Chendar in the valley of Shami, north of Izeh in present-day Khuzistan (ancient Elymais).
 It is often stated that Sir Aurel Stein (1862–1943), the famous Hungaro-British explorer, excavated the portrait.
-In fact, it was found accidently in the course of construction work, shortly before Stein arrived at the site.[^1] In 1935 local semi-nomadic Bakhtiaris had been obliged to settle down, and as they dug the foundations for a dwelling they discovered fragments of ancient statues made of bronze and marble. {{< q-figure id="22.1" class="float-left" >}}Of these the so-called Parthian nobleman—a nearly complete statue of a man in Parthian dress, some 2 meters (6 1/2 ft.) high—is the most well-known.[^2] When the military governor of the district came to learn of the discoveries, he ordered that the site be left undisturbed and transported all the finds to his house at Malamir (modern Izeh).
+In fact, it was found accidently in the course of construction work, shortly before Stein arrived at the site.[^1] In 1935 local semi-nomadic Bakhtiaris had been obliged to settle down, and as they dug the foundations for a dwelling they discovered fragments of ancient statues made of bronze and marble.
+Of these the so-called Parthian nobleman—a nearly complete statue of a man in Parthian dress, some 2 meters (6 1/2 ft.) high—is the most well-known.[^2] When the military governor of the district came to learn of the discoveries, he ordered that the site be left undisturbed and transported all the finds to his house at Malamir (modern Izeh).
 About six months later, Stein visited the region during his Fourth Expedition into Iran.
 He saw the finds at the governor’s house, took some photographs of the statues, and decided to visit the place of their discovery.

+{{< q-figure id="22.1" >}}

 ## Excavations by Sir Aurel Stein in 1936